Psy-Fer/interARTIC/docs/usage.md

 ## Configuring interARTIC

-Configuring interARTIC should be done only at the first time.
-It will save the configuration details for the future.
+Configuring interARTIC should be done only at the first time use.
+The configuration details are saved for the future runs.

 - On the interARTIC web interface, click on `Edit Input and Sample .csv Directories`.

 - Fill the first two fields
    1. location of your input data.
 This should be an absolute path of a directory.
-This should usually be where Minknow outputs the data.
+Usually, this is where MinKNOW outputs the sequencing data.
 On the GridION this is `/data`.
-If you use a MinION on a laptop by default it is `/var/lib/minknow/data/`.
-You can also set this to a custom directory location if you wish to manually copy the sequencing data.
+If you use a MinION on a laptop, by default this  `/var/lib/minknow/data/`.
+You can also set this this field to a custom directory location if you wish to manually copy the sequencing data.

    2. location of your sample-barcode .csv files.
 This should be an absolute path of a directory.
-We expect you to put the sample-barcode .csv files here directly, not inside any sub directories.
+We expect you to put the sample-barcode .csv files directly inside this directly (not inside any sub directories).

 - Click `confirm` to save the settings.